Everything You Need to Know About Connecticut Corporations:

 The report asks for much of the same information as your certificate, though it also asks for officer names and addresses.
 This is due within 90 days of the Certificate of Incorporation filing date, and costs $150.

 When you hire Northwest to form your Connecticut corporation for $625, we file the Organization and First Report for you along with your other formation documents.
-Or, pay just $76 out the door with our monthly Corporate Guide Service.

 What is the Connecticut Annual Report?